AndreTruss/Sprint1/README.md

 3- do_gzip function format the previous text file.

-4- recursiveFunction write a text on console every second, stop after 6 seconds.
+4- recursiveFunction write a text on console every second, I have decided to stop it after 6 seconds.

 5- Module child process list user directory files (works on windows and apple).